rngadam/uwh/specification.md

 - **Stick Figures:** Players are represented as stick figures with:
   - Legs (lines), body (rectangle), head (circle), arms (lines), and a handheld stick
   - the handheld stick is a line orthogonal to the arm tip
-  - As they are swimming: players are laying flat, starting head first towards the opponent goals.
+  - As they are swimming: players are laying flat, oriented head first in the direction they are moving.
   - As they move, their stick figure should be rotated in the direction they are going
   - Dominant arm (left or right) is extended, other arm on the side
 - **Team Colors:**